So you've decided to make a full-time living with a food blog?

 You get the idea, right?

-After you’ve chosen a domain name, you can use a domain name registrar service like Namecheap to book it.
+The next thing is to purchase the domain name.
+After you’ve chosen the domain name, you need to use a domain name registrar service like Namecheap or GoDaddy to book it.
 Or, you can also buy it from your hosting provider if they offer one.
 (Many of them even give free domains with annual plans.)

 There are many web hosts to choose from, and a lot of them come with managed WordPress packages as well.
 The difference between a normal WordPress hosting account and a managed WordPress hosting account is that in the latter, the hosting providers takes care of your site's security and keeps your site up-to-date with the latest WordPress version.

-Below, I’m recommending four customer-friendly hosting providers.
-All links point to Jerry’s review.
+Below, I'm recommending these customer-friendly hosting providers.
+All links point to Jerry's review.

-Web hosts can be as cheap as $1.99/month and as pricey as $29/month.
+Web hosts can be as cheap as $3.99/month and as pricey as $29/month.
 Feel free to start your website with an entry-level plan and then pay more as your traffic grows.

 With the web host and the domain name, the next thing you need to choose is a platform for building your site — or the site builder.